Dr Christos Pliotas

 I joined the University of Leeds as a Lecturer/Assistant Professor in Integrative Membrane Biology in September 2018.
 I graduated from the University of Athens with a BSc (Hons) in Physics.
-I then obtained an MSc in Medical Physics and PhD in Biochemistry from the Institute of Medical Sciences (IMS), at the University of Aberdeen before undertaking a postdoctoral joint appointment at the University of St Andrews in James H. Naismith FRS (structural biology) and Olav Schiemann (pulsed-EPR) laboratories.
+I then obtained an MSc in Medical Physics and PhD in Biochemistry from the Institute of Medical Sciences (IMS), at the University of Aberdeen before undertaking a postdoctoral joint appointment at the University of St Andrews in James H. Naismith FRS (now Rosalind Franklin Institute & Oxford) laboratory.

 - Academic Lead Administrator for Summer Vacation Studentships Scheme

 The research of my group is focused on elucidating mechanical sensing and regulation of ion channels.

 Mechanosensation is the ability of ion channels to sense changes in membrane tension and respond to these changes by opening their pore, through which ions and molecules flow.